 Turns out there is some truth in what they claim.
 Most of the clinical research on dietary supplements and traumatic brain injury have been done with animals.
 Very few have been conducted with human subjects dealing with TBI.

 The thing is some of the nootropic supplements we’ll explore in this post have been used for thousands of years.
 Not treating TBI specifically.
-But the track record and user reports speaks volumes.
+But the track record and user reports speak volumes.

 The purpose of this post is to provide you with the latest scientific research on nootropic supplements and traumatic brain injury.
 You’ll learn how to recognize traumatic brain injury (including concussions).